 ChicTech Visits (pronounced “sheek-tek”) are led by members of the Women in Computer Science student club.
 An all-volunteer ChicTech team will travel to Illinois high schools to deliver a presentation to explain and demystify the field of computer science.
 The ChicTech team will give a glimpse into life as a CS @ ILLINOINS student and explore the exciting and challenging career options open to graduates.
 The presentation also confronts the stereotypes of the male-dominated field and debunks myths, cites success stories, and shares personal experiences.
 To schedule a ChicTech visit, please email firstname.lastname@example.org.

 GEMS is a week-long day camp designed to dazzle and delight students by exposing them to the broad field of computing and its applications.
 Curriculum for the week will inspire young women to consider computing as a course of future study, and to teach them to see computation as a tool of creativity and self-expression.
 We focus on the specific content of the daily lessons to include an abundance of social communication and group problem solving.
 Each day offers diversity of setting and engagement, including lab work, classroom activities, and some field trips.
 Gems Camp offers one 2-week track for high school girls, and four 1-week tracks for middle school girls.
-Gems Camp is held over six weeks between June and July, and registration opens on April 1.
+Gems Camp is held over six weeks between June and July.
 Information will be posted on the CS Outreach Calendar.
 You can also email questions to email@example.com.

 CS @ ILLINOIS hosts a chapter of Girls Who Code (girlswhocode.com), a club that allows middle school and high school girls to explore coding in a fun and friendly environment.
 The goal is to inspire, educate, and equip girls with the computing skills to pursue 21st century opportunities.
 The CS @ ILLINOIS Girls Who Code club meets on Sunday afternoons during the school year in 0224 Siebel Center from 1:00pm-3:00pm.
 You can email questions to firstname.lastname@example.org